 Most patients rate the pain level as a 5 on a scale of 1 to 10.* You should expect to be swollen and bruised for a while, in fact, you may wonder if there has been any improvement at all.
 The bruising usually subsides within one week and the swelling will subside within several months.
 All patients are given detailed postoperative written instructions and prescriptions for pain control and an antibiotic.
 Light activity is tolerated well in the first week.
 Most patients are never so incapacitated that they can’t take care of their own basic needs.
 We see you one week after your procedure.
 All of your dressings are removed, your postoperative recovery and activity levels are again reviewed and an anticipated date for your return to work is discussed.
 Light employment is tolerated after two weeks with heavy lifting and regular activity in 3 to 5 weeks.* You are also given detailed instructions for care of your suture lines so as to help prevent excessive scarring.
 Your final consultation usually occurs 5 months after your procedure.
 Results will vary.*

-Dr. Rucker and his staff hope that this information will be of help to you if you are considering breast reduction surgery.
+Dr. Ewings and her staff hope that this information will be of help to you if you are considering breast reduction surgery.
 Our staff has gained a considerable amount of experience in helping well over 1,000 patients during the preoperative, operative and postoperative periods.
 Your inquiries are welcome.

 There is a potential for complications in any operative procedure.
 The most common being infection, scarring and sensation changes.
 During your consultation a detailed discussion of these potential risks will be given to you.